hrydgard/ppsspp-site/docs/development/tips-and-tricks.md

 It's inconvenient to directly edit compat.ini since it's built into the APK's asset subdirectory, but you can put a separate compat.ini in your PSP/SYSTEM directory.
 It will be automatically merged with the one from assets in the APK.

+## Checking your code optimizations

+The quickest way to check what machine code was generated when you compiled some C++ function, is to, in Visual Studio, set a breakpoint on the code, then run until it gets hit, and then press Ctrl+Alt+D to show disassembly.
+Best used to verify that your SIMD instrinsics don't do something silly, like reload a matrix for every vertex for example...